 We are here to support you as a Faith Community Nurse or help you become one.

 Faith Community Nursing is where nursing and faith unite to strengthen individuals, families and communities

-- the website format and content will be updated
+- the website format and content will continue to be updated

-- you will be able to pay your annual membership fee through the website
+- you can pay your annual membership fee through the website

 - new people can become members and join through the website